-Brussels is widely acknowledged to be the capital of the cartoon strip.
-Indeed, this was where Tintin was created in 1929 with the cartoon stories that have been translated into over 100 languages.
-The idea of decorating the city's blank walls was devised in 1991, as part of a renovation programme for certain districts and to convert dull expanses of wall into attractive murals.
-Since that time artworks have proliferated on the city's walls.
-Brussels currently has around fifty comic strip frescoes (including ten or so in Laeken).
-Our itinerary will take in characters such as Tintin, Gaston Lagafffe, Ric Hochet, Blake and Mortimer, Lucky Luke and many more....
+Brussels is widely acknowledged as the capital of the comic strip.
+Indeed, this was where Tintin was created in 1929, with his adventures now translated into over 100 languages.
+The idea of decorating the city's blank walls was devised in 1991, as part of a renovation programme for certain neighbourhoods and to convert dull expanses of wall into attractive murals.
+Since that time artworks have blossomed on the city's walls.
+Brussels currently has around fifty comic strip murals (including ten or so in Laeken).
+Our itinerary will take in characters such as Tintin, Gaston Lagafffe, Blake and Mortimer, Lucky Luke and many more....
 The walk will stray a little from the centre to explore the Senne district, where there are also some very fine walls to see.

 Duration : 3.00 hours

 Language Spoken : Dutch - French - German

 Indicative price for a group of maximum 20 people